Tips to Create a Family-Friendly Jack-O-Lantern

 How to have a safe carving experience:

-- All guts, no gore - Leave the gutting to the kids!
+• All guts, no gore.
+Leave the gutting to the kids!
 Since the smaller children should avoid sharp tools, let the children grab a spoon and take over the job of emptying the pumpkin.
-This could get messy, but they should be entertained for a while.

 Who said you need to carve?

-- If your family isn’t a fan of pumpkin or want to take after the ancient Irish, carving other fruits like pineapple and watermelon are all the rage this year.
+• If your family isn’t a fan of pumpkin, carving other fruits like pineapple and watermelon can be a fun option too.
 Get creative!

 There are so many ways to get the entire family involved and excited for the fall season.
 Just make sure you use the right tools and techniques for your family to ensure everyone stays safe and has a spooktacular fall!